 The real trick to SCORM development is to move beyond minimal conformance and achieve true interoperability.
 SCORM is a great specification, but it only gets the industry part of the way there.
 There are still some ambiguities and areas open for interpretation by different vendors (these are dwindling with each evolution of SCORM).
 Achieving true interoperability requires attention to detail, a willingness to accommodate differing interpretations and, mostly, lots of testing and experience.
 Our products (here at Rustici Software) dramatically simplify the process of achieving SCORM conformance.
 Having been widely tested and deployed, our products provide true interoperability right out of the box.

 Which version of SCORM is right for me?

 There are three different versions of SCORM that have been released and the latest version has three different “editions” as well.
 The short answer to the question is that you definitely want to support SCORM 1.2.
 You probably want to consider supporting SCORM 2004 as well (in all its flavors if you’re an LMS vendor, only in the latest edition if you’re producing content).
-And depending on your needs, you might want to consider supporting a legacy standard called AICC, or the Tin Can API — a newer standard.
-Our products provide support for all of these standards simultaneously.
+And depending on your needs, you might want to consider supporting a legacy standard called AICC, or the Experience API (xAPI) — a newer standard.
 Click here to learn more about the various e-learning standards.